-The DVLA /DVA will speak to your medical specialists about your individual circumstances to make a decision about your driving licence.
+If needed, the DVLA /DVA will check with your medical specialists about your individual circumstances and they (the DVLA/DVA) will make a decision about your driving licence.

 One of the major factors that will be considered by the DVLA in driver licensing for brain tumour patients is the prospective risk, or chance, of a seizure occurring as a result of either the tumour itself of the effects of treatments for a tumour.

-If you voluntarily surrendered your licence, you can apply to have it back eight weeks before the end of the period for which you have been disqualified to drive, as long as your doctor has told you that you are fit to drive.
-You may be able to drive under Section 88 of The Road Traffic Act 1988, providing you have completed the specified time off driving for your condition and meet all of the following criteria:
+Once you have reapplied for your licence, you may be able to drive under Section 88 of The Road Traffic Act 1988 (or the Road Traffic [Northern Ireland] Order 1981), while your application is being processed.
+This is providing you have completed the specified time off driving for your condition and meet all of the following criteria:

 You may be given a 'medically restricted' licence that is valid for 1- 3 years.
 Three years is most common.
 At the end of this time, if your doctor confirms that you are still fit to drive, you can apply to have your licence renewed.

 If you had a brain tumour as a child, but have not had any recurrence of the tumour since, and do not have epilepsy as a result of your tumour, you should be able to have a driving licence.

 You do have a 'duty of disclosure' to tell your insurers.
 They may ask you for more information and evidence that you are safe to drive, but they cannot increase the cost of your policy if your medical condition does not affect the risk of making a claim.